hwangbro/test/README.md

 In the past years an effort was put in streamlining all guides to be available at one place, that place being the [PSR GitHub Pages](https://pokemon-speedrunning.github.io/speedrun-routes/#/).
 GitHub Pages acts as a wiki replacement, allowing people to suggest changes that then need to be approved by selected reviewers before they go public.

-All pages are formated with GitHub flavored Markdown, to learn more about this, click [here](https://guides.github.com/features/mastering-markdown/).
+All pages are formatted with GitHub flavored Markdown.
+To learn more about this, click [here](https://guides.github.com/features/mastering-markdown/).

 ### Setting up Git